 The final verdict

-Speaking from personal experience the new material feels better indeed.
-Lighter, airier without feeling too thin so you have to watch out not to rub it against a bush.
-But we’re judging it from an “unfair standpoint” by comparing it to a new model of tactical and combat pants with improved cut, and new functions that boost the comfort level.
+Speaking from personal experience, the new material does indeed have a better feel to it.
+It’s lighter and airier without giving you the sense of being flimsy.
+In other words, it won’t make you feel like you need to exercise great care with it (such as avoiding contact with bushes, barbs, or protruding objects).
+But we’re judging it from an “unfair standpoint” by comparing it to a new model of tactical and combat pants with improved cut and new functions that boost the level of comfort.